-- Median family income in Montgomery is $59,700 as reported by the Montgomery Chamber of Commerce.
+- Median family income in Montgomery is $51,074, about the same as the amount in Alabama.

-- Cost of living in Montgomery is 8% below the national average and ranks lowest among the other Southeastern state capital cities, according to the Chamber.
+- Cost of living in Montgomery is 8% below the national average and ranks lowest among the other Southeastern state capital cities, according to Forbes.